Mochitto/Markdown2Anki/README.md

 You can find more information on importing to Anki here: https://docs.ankiweb.net/importing.html

 ### Importing your images
-You can import images automatically if you add the path to your [Anki medias folder](https://docs.ankiweb.net/files.html#file-locations) in the config file.
+You can import images automatically if you add the path to your [Anki media folder](https://docs.ankiweb.net/files.html#file-locations) in the config file.
 Images that are already present won't be added twice and will be skipped (based on filename).
 If you prefer checking the images before importing them manually, you can point to another folder or leave the default one.
 **Notice:** when images are copied, they lose their metadata: this is due to security, as others' could read your images metadata if you were to share your cards, and for how the python library that handles the copying process is implemented.